-- Our community fully recognises our responsibility to safeguard and promote the welfare of all of our learners - We believe that not only is this a moral and statutory responsibility but we know that children and young people who feel safe and secure at school are more likely to achieve their full potential - We understand that the standards for positive and appropriate behaviour and mutual respect are set by example by our staff - Vulnerable children and those with additional needs are supported - We accept and carry out our responsibility to act on any suspicion, disclosure or belief that a child or young person is suffering or at risk of suffering harm - We promote a culture of vigilance in our Trust
+- Our community fully recognises our responsibility to safeguard and promote the welfare of all our learners. - We believe that not only is this a moral and statutory responsibility, but we know that children and young people who feel safe and secure at the school are more likely to achieve their full potential. - We understand that the standards for positive and appropriate behaviour and mutual respect are set by example by our staff. - Vulnerable children and those with additional needs are supported. - We accept and carry out our responsibility to act on any suspicion, disclosure, or belief that a child is suffering or at risk of suffering harm.
+This includes acknowledging that sexual violence and sexual harassment is happening within our school and within our community.
+We commit to supporting those who are at risk or may have been a victim and having a zero tolerance to any type of sexual violence or harassment.
+Zero tolerance means this type of behaviour will not be ignored and should the school become aware of sexual violence or sexual harassment this will be taken seriously and the school's behaviour policy will be followed. - We promote a culture of vigilance in our Trust

-2. Related legislation and Guidance
+1. Related legislation and Guidance

-- Working Together to Safeguard Children (2018) - Keeping Children Safe in Education (KCSiE) (DFE Sept 2020) includes Safer Recruitment and Managing Allegations against Staff - Effective support for children, young people and families in the East Riding of Yorkshire Sept 2020 - LA Safer Recruitment Guidance - Equality Act (2010) - Reasonable Force (DfE July 2013) - Searching, Screening & Confiscation (DfE Jan 2018) - Safer Working Practice for Adults who work with Children and Young People in Education Settings (Safer Recruitment Consortium) - Safeguarding Children Partnership / LA School Staff Code of Conduct - Information sharing advice for practitioners providing safeguarding services to children (HM Government 2018) - General Data Protection Regulation (EU 2016/679) - Trust Whistle Blowing (Safeguarding) and Allegation procedures - Safeguarding Children Partnership Guidance and Procedures - Exclusion from maintained schools, Academies and PRU in England (DFE Sept 2017) - The designated teacher for looked after and previously looked after children Feb 2018 - Sexual violence and sexual harassment between children in schools and colleges May 2018 - Disqualification under the Childcare Act 2006 statutory guidance for local authorities, maintained schools and academies and free schools DFE Aug 2018 - Inspecting safeguarding in early years, education and skills settings (Ofsted September 2019) - The Prevent Duty- advice for schools and childcare providers (DfE 2015) - Female Genital Mutilation: Multi-Agency Practice Guidelines (HM Government 2015) - What to do if you're worried a child is being abused (HM Government, 2015) - School Attendance- Guidance for maintained schools, academies, Independent schools & Las (DfE Nov 16)
+- Working Together to Safeguard Children (2018) - Keeping Children Safe in Education (KCSiE) (DFE 2021) includes Safer Recruitment and Managing Allegations against Staff - Effective support for children, young people and families in the East Riding of Yorkshire Sept 2020 - Sexual violence and sexual harassment between children in schools and colleges (DfE September 2021) - LA Safer Recruitment Guidance - Equality Act (2010) - Reasonable Force (DfE July 2013) - Searching, Screening & Confiscation (DfE Jan 2018) - Safer Working Practice for Adults who work with Children and Young People in Education Settings (Safer Recruitment Consortium) - Safeguarding Children Partnership / School Staff Code of Conduct - Information sharing advice for practitioners providing safeguarding services to children (HM Government 2018) - General Data Protection Regulation (EU 2016/679) - Trust Whistle Blowing (Safeguarding) and Allegation procedures - Safeguarding Children Partnership Guidance and Procedures - Exclusion from maintained schools, Schools and PRU in England (DFE Sept 2017) - The designated teacher for looked after and previously looked after children Feb 2018 - Sexual violence and sexual harassment between children in schools and colleges September 2021 - Disqualification under the Childcare Act 2006 statutory guidance for local authorities, maintained schools and schools and free schools DFE Aug 2018

+- Inspecting safeguarding in early years, education and skills settings (Ofsted September 2019) - The Prevent Duty- advice for schools and childcare providers (DfE 2015) - Multi-agency statutory guidance on female genital mutilation (HM Govt July 2020) - What to do if you're worried a child is being abused (HM Government, 2015) - School Attendance- Guidance for maintained schools, schools, Independent schools & LAs (DfE Aug 20)

-3. Other Safeguarding Related Policies
+2. Other Safeguarding Related Policies